fusioncharts/dev_centre_docs/fusiongrid/fusiongrid-whats-new.md

 heading: What's New
 ---

 This section is to talk about the new features introduced in the lates version.
+Filter data by specific values, or with conditional

 ## Column Filter

+This feature allows you to apply filters on specific columns for a better data analysis.
+Enable the conditional filter to use conditions and logical operations such as; equals, between, greater than , etc. to filter data.

 [demo]